 Our Mission & History

-The Puslinch Lake Conservation Association was founded to be a guardian over Puslinch Lake so that all lake users and residents would work harmoniously for the benefit of the Lake.
+The Puslinch Lake Conservation Association was founded to be a guardian over Puslinch Lake so that all lake users and residents would work harmoniously to save the lake.
 The association was formed in 1997 by Doreen Tschanz, sons Alan & Terry, Jeff McClintock, Dennis Snow, and Jim Simpson.
-Their goal was to improve and enhance Puslinch Lake.
-Government, and government agencies were approached for funding.
-Newspaper articles brought more awareness to the PLCA efforts, and Lake residents, as well as non-residents, began sending donations to help save the Lake.
-Membership grew to more than 350 within the first year of inception.
+Their goal was to improve and enhance Puslinch Lake for all residents and lake users.
+Understanding there were concerning issues regarding the lake, this group approached Government and government agencies were approached for funding.
+Newspaper articles were to bring awareness to the PLCA efforts, and Lake residents and non-residents began sending donations to help save the Lake.
+Membership of the PLCA grew to more than 350 within the first year of inception.

-Puslinch Township became aware of the PLCA's blight and other government agencies and local members of parliament joined the PLCA and created a Technical Committee, chaired by then Mayor Brad Whitcombe.
+Puslinch Township became aware of the PLCA's mission, resulting in government agencies and local members of parliament joining the PLCA.
+A Technical Committee, chaired by then-Mayor Brad Whitcombe was formed.
 A $12,000.00 grant was obtained from a "Fish & Wildlife Enhancement Fund" in 1999.
-This grant enabled core samples to be taken of lake sediment.
+This grant enabled core samples to be taken of lake sediment to be analyzed.
 Puslinch Township contributed over $60,000.00 towards payment of consulting services and other expenses.

 Dredging deep holes for fish habitat originated with the M.N.R.
-Ten Lake residents purchased the original dredge and a 1000 feet of 12-inch discharge pipe in the fall of 1999.
-The Technical Committee decided that the PLCA needed an a Adaptive Management Plan as part of the environmental assessment.
+In 1999, ten Lake residents purchased the original dredge and a 1000 feet of the 12-inch discharge pipe.
+The Technical Committee decided that the PLCA needed an Adaptive Management Plan as part of the environmental assessment.
 The PLCA obtained a $25,000.00 Trillium Foundation grant and had the Ministry of Environment compile the "Puslinch Lake Adaptive Management Plan" (PLAMP).

 A pilot program to dredge approximately 1000 feet near McClintock's westerly ski run was tested in 2000.
-From 2001 - 2006 no dredging was done (unable to get permits from various government services).
+From 2001 - 2006 no dredging was done due to not being able to obtain the necessary permits.

-2018 has arrived, and it is hoped that permits will be renewed, enabling the dredge to continue to the south/eastern area of the lake for removal of the build up of sediment.
+It is hoped that permits will be renewed for upcoming years, enabling the dredge to continue to eastern and north shore areas of the lake for removal of the build-up of sediment.